Harsayazheni/DBMS-Expt03/README.md

 # DBMS-Expt03

 ## Aim
-To learn and practice the uses of Update , Delete and Select in SQL.
+To Study and Implement DML Commands.

 ## Theory
 1. INSERT INTO: This is used to add records into a relation.